Alice J. Shaw: Biography

-Personal life
+Personal life and death

 Alice Horton married William Holland Shaw.
 They had four daughters before they divorced in 1888.
 There was a rumor that she divorced to marry "Buffalo Bill", William Cody.
 She testified that she had no material assets and lived with her aunt in 1903.
-She hoped to marry again, to David L. Howell, but he died in 1907 before their wedding.
+She hoped to marry again, to David L. Howell, but he died in 1907, before their wedding.
+She died in 1918, aged 64 or 65.